edwinst/whereami/README.md

 `whereami` will not complain about syntax it does not understand but the information it provides will be suboptimal in such cases.

+## Building

+Execute `build.bat` in an environment that is set up correctly for Microsoft Visual C++ in order to build the program.

+It should be straight-forward to adapt `build.bat` to other toolchains if you so desire.

 # Development

 The original version of the program was written in a live stream on my